latte-central/latte-euroclojure-2016/Readme.md

 The video recording is available at: https://www.youtube.com/watch?v=5YTCY7wm0Nw (courtesy of the wonderful Cognitect people!)

+**Important** : the version of LaTTe demonstrated in the video is quite old, many improvements have been implemented

 It is an emacs-based **livecoding** presentation.
 To see the slides, you'll need: